michalmytych/Simple-Image-Generator-DrRacket/README.md

 # What's this?
 It's a simple image generator that draws some randomized mountains and sky that is in different color every time.
+It was created by me and my colleague during the test we took on the beginning of the semester as part of the Intro to Programming course.
+Our work received first place in the group.

 # How to run it?
 You must install DrRacket on your computer.
 For Windows, you can get it [here](https://download.racket-lang.org/).

-Just run the test.rkt file in DrRacket IDE.
+After installation just run the test.rkt file in DrRacket mini IDE.

 # Examples: